 - Locate older photo albums and scrapbooks that the guest of honor has and include them in the celebration.
 If these have not been transferred to digital format, do so to preserve them.

 When you invite guests, ask them to bring a written memory of this person so you can put together a scrapbook of memories at a later date.
+You can send them a template to use, either digitally or on paper as is appropriate for each person.
 If time allows, read aloud some of the memories during the party.

 Put together collections of 100 items to visually demonstrate the magnitude of that number.
-It could be a centerpiece with 100 flowers; a basket filled with 100 favorite cookies or candies; a bouquet of 100 balloons.
-Or ask everyone to bring enough of a useful item to create 100 all together.
-This might be pennies from the year of birth, packs of sugar, skeins of yarn, nails, pads of paper, etc.
+It could be a centerpiece with 100 flowers, a basket filled with 100 favorite cookies or candies, or a bouquet of 100 balloons.
+Or ask everyone to bring enough of a useful item to create 100 altogether.
+These might be pennies from the year of birth, buttons, packs of sugar, skeins of yarn, nails, pads of paper, etc.